jenningsanderson/drcog/README.md

 `tm-projects` holds the geojson files that define some of the current tasks on [tasking-manager.mapsarecool.com](tasking-manager.mapsarecool.com)

 ##### Questions?
 Open an issue or find me in the [OSMUS slack](osmus.slack.com) workspace (`jenningsanderson`)

+### Runing Coverage Statistics
+The `coverage` directory is designed to run a series of OSM data analysis tools to track the progress of the DRCOG import.
+See the README in that document.